stonysystems/depfast-ae/src/deptran/epaxos/README.md

 build/deptran_server -f config/epaxos_5r.yml -n 10 -T 1000 -o 2 > log.txt
 ```

+Here, concurrency refers to maximum how many requests will be concurrently processed by the system.
+So for example, if concurrency is 100 then at any point of time maximum 100 requests will be in-progress.
+New request will be started only when an in-progress request gets executed by the leader.

+The total-requests refers to total number of requests that will be send in the test.

+The conflict-percentage denotes the percentage of interfering commands.
+Command interference is simulated by sending requests with same dependency key.
+For example, if conflict-percentage is 2, then 2%of the commands will target the same dependency key, while rest 98% of the commands will target unique keys.
+This is similar to how the Epaxos paper simulates command interference.

+The generated logs will go to the log.txt file.
+By default, the log level is INFO.
+To change the log level to debug add -d option while compiling.
+But it is not preferred to enable debug level during performance tests as large number of file writes will reduce the throughput significantly.

 ## Output
 The performance test output for each run will be stored in `root/plots/epaxos` folder as csv file with name format `latencies_<concurrency>_<total-requests>_<conflict-percentage>.csv`.
 The csv file can be imported to jupyter notebook for further analysis and graph generations.
 The csv file contains following data -
 * Line 1: Comma seperated leader commit latencies of all commands